Roasted Ratatouille = The Best Ratatouille

 - Preheat the oven to 400° F.

 - In a large roasting pan or casserole, combine the tomatoes, eggplant, zucchini, peppers, onion, shallot, and garlic.
-Note: I add the vegetables to the pan as I finish chopping them, and sprinkling each layer of vegetables lightly with salt.
+Note: I add the vegetables to the pan as I finish chopping them, and sprinkle each layer of vegetables lightly with salt.

 - In a small bowl or measuring cup, whisk together the olive oil, vinegar, thyme, and 1 teaspoon kosher salt.
 Pour over the vegetables.
 Toss to coat.
 Season with pepper.
 (Alternatively: If you’ve seasoned each layer of vegetables generously with salt, simply pour the olive oil and vinegar over the vegetables.
 As noted above, I omit the thyme.)

 - Bake for 30 minutes, then stir well.
-Bake for another 30 to 45 minutes (or even longer, especially if you’ve increased the quantities: if my roasting pan is really loaded, I roast the vegetables for 2 to 3 hours or until the juices really begin to reduce/thicken) until the vegetables are all very tender and the released juices are beginning to thicken.
+Bake for another 30 to 45 minutes (or longer, especially if you’ve increased the quantities: if my roasting pan is really loaded, I roast the vegetables for 3 hours, stirring once every hour, until the juices really begin to reduce/thicken) until the vegetables are all very tender and the released juices are beginning to thicken.
 Taste and adjust seasoning with more salt and pepper as desired.